2026 수능특강 영독연 13강 변형문제 (1~9번)

 When we feel this bear-like urge to carve out restorative time ____ “hibernate,” we should think of it as the sensible impulse of our inner bear.

-We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, ____ plant seeds of thought that will hopefully spring up and come to fruition in the future.
+We might consider withdrawing from some social activities to take stock of our lives, start a creative project, plan a trip, or plant seeds of thought that ____ hopefully spring up and come to fruition in the future.

 6 식물을 인격체로서 대해야 하는 당위성

-They have just as much of a right to clean water, healthy soil, and a liveable atmosphere as the rest of ____ and this needs to be remembered when we consider the ethical dimensions of climate change.
+They have just as much of a right to clean water, healthy soil, and a liveable atmosphere as the rest of us, and this needs to be remembered when we consider ____ ethical dimensions of climate change.

 7 현대 스포츠의 기원과 확산